AnhNT2920/Custom-Bootloader-for-MKL46-series/README.md

 # Custom Bootloader

-Custom Bootloader to update firmware, developed on the FRDM-KL46Z board using Kinetis Design Studio IDE.
+Custom Bootloader to update firmware through UART, developed on the FRDM-KL46Z board using Kinetis Design Studio IDE.

 ## Built With